jtheletter/TweetsLineByLine/readme.md

 - Create an AWS CloudWatch event rule.
   - Schedule a fixed rate to the desired minutes.
   - Add the corresponding lambda as its target.
+  - Name it the same as the work.
-  - Toggle state to enabled when ready to begin automated executions.
+  - Toggle its state to enabled when ready to begin automated executions.
-  - NB: AWS will execute upon enablement or update.
+  - NB: AWS will not execute upon enablement during creation, but it will execute upon enablement after creation or upon saving edits to the rule.
 - View logs in AWS CloudWatch.
 - Command-line scripts:
     - Check lines meet Twitter limits: `WORK=<work> npm run check-lines`